Image

 Tramp fled and was pursued by a crowd of men who caught him near Gabelsville.
 He was brought to Boyertown and put in Fort Lehman.
 Fortunately, Ritter’s wounds were not lethal.

-Overcast , with a high of 71 and low of 58 degrees.
-Overcast in the morning,
+Sunny, with a high of 59 and low of 41 degrees.
+Sunny during the morning, partly cloudy during the afternoon, clear for the evening,